theoperatore/AssocArray/README.md

 TODO
 ====

-- Add Functionality to create AssocArrays by passing in collections or hashmaps.
+- Add Functionality to integrate AssocArrays with hashmaps.